 Wait time is when a teacher deliberately pauses at a strategic moment during questioning.
 Wait time is not wasted time, however.
-It gives students a much needed opportunity to process the question and formulate their own response.
-Teachers should explain the concept before questioning begins so students will understand that no one will be called on to answer during wait time.
-I like to touch my index finger to my temple and look up at the ceiling a bit to visually remind my students that we should be thinking during wait time.
+It gives students a much-needed opportunity to process the question and formulate their responses.
+Teachers should explain the concept before questioning begins, so students will understand that no one will be called on to answer during the wait time.
+I like to touch my index finger to my temple and look up at the ceiling a bit to visually remind my students that we should be thinking during the wait time.

 Variations on a Theme